dpc/sniper/README.md

 * Services (main application logical threads/actors) with graceful shutdown on demand or error
 * Simple Event-Log-based communication.
-* Ports from the Hexagonal Architecture with support for cross-port database transactions
+* Ports&Repositories from the Hexagonal Architecture with support for cross-repository database transactions